-In May 2014, the FASB issued ASU No. 2014-09, which amends the guidance for accounting for revenue from contracts with customers.
+In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)".
 This ASU supersedes the revenue recognition requirements in Accounting Standards Codification Topic 605, Revenue Recognition, and creates a new Topic 606, Revenue from Contracts with Customers.
 Under the new guidance, a company is required to recognize revenue when it transfers goods or renders services to customers at an amount that it expects to be entitled to in exchange for these goods or services.
-This guidance is effective for fiscal years beginning after December 15, 2016, with early adoption not permitted.
-Two adoption methods are permitted: retrospectively to all prior reporting periods presented, with certain practical expedients permitted; or retrospectively with the cumulative effect of initially adopting the ASU recognized at the date of initial application.
+This guidance is effective for the fiscal years beginning after December 15, 2016, with early adoption not permitted.
+In August 2015, the FASB issued ASU No. 2015-14, "Deferral of the Effective Date", which states that the mandatory effective date of this new revenue standard will be delayed by one year, with early adoption only permitted in fiscal year 2017.
+Two adoption methods are permitted: (i) retrospectively to all prior reporting periods presented, with certain practical expedients permitted; or (ii) retrospectively with the cumulative effect of initially adopting the ASU recognized at the date of initial application.
 The Company has not yet determined which adoption method it will utilize or the effect that the adoption of this guidance will have on its consolidated financial statements.